tigthor/kokocrypt/README.md

 # KokoCrypt Enhanced

-A robust, quantum-resistant encryption layer for Node.js applications with specific support for HTTP APIs and Kafka messaging.
+A robust, quantum-resistant encryption layer for Node.js, NestJS, Kafka, and browser clients.
+Works in traditional Node servers and is easy to adopt in Next.js (Node runtime) for API routes and server components.

 ## Features